-When Esther, the daughter of Abihail, who was the uncle of Mordecai, was chosen to go before King Ahashverosh she chose to ask for nothing to take with her to the king except what Hegai, the king's eunuch, advised.
-This decision contrasts with the lavish, personal requests of the others, in a desperate attempt to impress the king.
+Esther chose to ask for nothing to take with her to the king except what Hegai, the king's eunuch, advised.
+This decision contrasts with the lavish, personal requests of the others, in desperate attempt to impress the king.

 Esther was taken to King Ahashverosh, in his royal palace, in the tenth month, which is the month of Tebeth, in the seventh year of his reign.
 Despite the grandeur and prestige associated with being taken to the royal chamber, Esther felt nothing but forced.

-When the king saw Esther, he loved her more than all the others, and she won his highest grace and favor.
+Even during her final approach to the king's royal chamber, she was taken under duress.
+When the king met Esther, he loved her more than all the others, and she won his highest grace and favor.
 His affection was so great that it compelled him to personally place the crown on her head, a gesture signifying her immediate elevation to queen.